asafdav2/questions_blog/source/_posts/2014-12-02-log-every-second.markdown

     }

     logger();
+})();
 ```

-**Follow-up Question**: Can we be centain that the delay between two consecutive loggings will be exactly 1 second?
+**Follow-up Question**: Can we be centain that the delay between two logging of two consecutive integerss will be exactly 1 second?
 If not, how would you improve it?

 **Solution**: An important concept to remember is that with Javascript timers, delay is not guaranteed.
 The browser operates in a single thread manner, processing
 events that accumulate in an events queue and handles them sequentially.
 This means that there may be a slight delay between the moment that the event was fired and